- DAILY GPI

 First, a quick description of these areas:

 We estimate that total natural gas production in the Horn River was less than 250 MMcf/d as of July 2013.
 One of the factors for this is that production from the Horn River is generally sour gas, which must be treated before it is of pipeline quality.
-The main processing (treating) plant in the area is Spectra’s Fort Nelson plant, which exited 2012 with 250 MMcf/d of capacity.
-However, the company is expanding capacity there to 1.2 Bcf/d in 2013 (see below).
+Spectra Energy has roughly 1.2 Bcf/d of gathering and processing capacity in the area.

 Liard Basin - Questerre Energy and Transeuro Energy did some of the early drilling in the Liard Basin, but more recently, the Apache Corporation (APA) may have advanced the ball quite significantly.
 In June 2012, APA announced long-term test results from three wells at Liard, including the D-34-K well, which was drilled to a vertical depth of 12,600 feet with a 2,900-foot lateral and a six-stage hydraulic fracturing completion.
 The 30-day initial production rate averaged 21.3 MMcf/d, or 3.6 MMcf/d per frac stage.
 The ultimate recovery from the D-34-K well is estimated to be a prolific 18 Bcf.
-Chevron has since partnered with APA in the Liard.
+Chevron has since partnered with APA in the Liard, but in July 2014, Apache announced its intention to sell its Liard and Horn River assets, in order to concentrate on operations in the United States.

 Other companies with a presence in the Liard are CNOOC (through Nexen Energy), Paramount Resources, and STX Energy.